red-machine-games/raw-markdown-documentation/docs/api/leaderboard.md

 # Leaderboard and records 🏆

-Leaderboards are great unit of social competition.
-You can post records into white list of segments and retrieve leaders.
+Leaderboards are a great unit of social competition.
+You can post records into a white list of segments and retrieve leaders.
 All values must be ==**from 0 to 2147483647**==.
-Along with different segments you can retrieve leaders among your social friends - you need to push friends list manually.
-Also public route for retrieving leaders is available and configurable on the backend side.
+Along with different segments, you can retrieve leaders among your social friends - you need to push friends list manually.
+Also, the public route for retrieving leaders is available and configurable on the backend side.

 ## Posting record

-For post you should provide segment name and positive int value itself.
-All segments should be whitelisted on backend side to avoid pollution.
+For post, you should provide a segment name and positive int value itself.
+All segments should be whitelisted on the backend side to avoid pollution.
 ```javascript
 /* Skipping GbaseApi init */